Statistics: mileage 13.36 ascent 2179′ descent 2207′

-Smoke from the California fires had been obscuring views for a couple weeks, but we caught a break – probably last night’s high winds – for our final training hike before leaving for Ireland.
-We hiked one of my favorite trails in the Silver Lake area – to Cole Creek Lake.
+Smoke from the California fires had been obscuring views for a couple weeks, but we caught a break with clear skies – probably the high winds the night before – for our final training hike before flying to Ireland.
+We hiked one of my favorite trails in the Silver Lake area, to Cole Creek Lake.
 The trailhead is just beyond Plasses Resort at the south end of Silver Lake.
 The first hour is all climbing, but the reward is a beautiful view of Pyramid Peak and Silver Lake.

 The second hour is a short descent into Allen Meadow with a sad view of an old barn that is long past its heyday (pun intended..).